TBS supports Samantha Bee after Full Frontal Ivanka Trump expletive

 White House Press Secretary Sarah Sanders called Bee's comments "vile and vicious" and said, "Her disgusting comments and show are not fit for broadcast, and executives at Time Warner and TBS must demonstrate that such explicit profanity about female members of this administration will not be condoned on its network."

-TBS did speak out, but didn't say anything about cancelling the show, which first debuted in early 2016.
-TBS has referred to Bee's series as a "buzz-generating, critically acclaimed show."
+TBS did speak out but didn't say anything about canceling the show, which first debuted in early 2016.
+"Samantha Bee has taken the right action in apologizing for the vile and inappropriate language she used about Ivanka Trump last night.
+Those words should not have been aired," said TBS, which has referred to Bee's series as a "buzz-generating, critically acclaimed show."

 Full Frontal has a history of generating strong opinions from both liberals and conservatives.
 Fans of the show shared their support for Bee on Twitter, with Parks and Recreation actor Billy Eichner tweeting, "Honestly I think Samantha Bee was being generous."